-Return to the arable field and follow the fence on the right towards Hoofie's Farm
+Return to the arable field and turn right, following the fence line towards Hoofie's Farm

 Sometimes there are rare breed sheep grazing here.

 Keep Hoofie's Farm with its barn conversions on the right and pass through a couple of gates.